-To understand how TTS affects the heart, it may be s to understand how the heart works.
+To understand how TTS affects the heart, it may help to understand how the heart works.

 Figure 1: The normal heart and structures